 Many people think of this third paycheck as “bonus money” or a good excuse to go on a shopping spree.
 Spending your third paycheck with this mentality can lead to paying your next set of bills late.

-Instead, here’s a better way to spend that third paycheck.
-Set aside money that you’ll need to cover your bills for the next two weeks.
+- Set aside money that you’ll need to cover your bills for the next two weeks.
 Then set aside money for the next two weeks to cover your everyday expenses, such as groceries, gas, and so on.

-If there is any leftover money, then throw it towards paying off debt or put it in your savings account.
 If you have a big savings goal such as a vacation or home down payment, this can be a good opportunity to send more money towards this goal.

 Organize your finances to simplify your life